 A sign indicates a distant view of Bird Woman Falls across the gorge from the road.
 Limited parking is available to stop and take a longer look.

 The road runs alongside a rock wall that waters streams down.
 This area is known as the Weeping Wall.
-The picture to the right is taken from further up the road looking back down.
+The picture to the left is taken from further up the road looking back down.
 There is nowhere safe to stop along the wall.

 A parking area is on the right.
 A small boardwalk area allows a walking area around this fragile area.

 The Highline Trail leads off to the left of the road.
 Parking for this amazing trail is at the Logan Pass Visitor Center just ahead.